-One or more award participants, including the project PI, will be expected to attend an annual PI meeting to exchange ideas, effective practices, assessment strategies, as well as challenges.
+One or more award participants, including the project Principal Investigator (PI), will be expected to attend a PI meeting each year of the award to exchange ideas, effective practices, assessment strategies, as well as challenges.

 III.
 Award Information

 Anticipated Type of Award: Continuing Grant or Standard Grant